genesis-community/jumpbox-genesis-kit/README.md

   Environment template repos are optional.
 If present, they will be cloned into `~/env` upon login.
   If the repo contains a `./install` script, it will be executed.

+The following (de facto) standard parameters are also supported:

+- **params.stemcell_os** - What operating system to deploy on, for stemcell selection.
+Defaults to `ubuntu-trusty`

+- **params.stemcell_version** - What stemcell version to deploy.
+  Defaults to `latest`, but can be set to something like `3468.latest` to pin your deployments to a stemcell major version.
+If you do change this, you probably want to set `skip_upkeep: true` in your CI/CD pipeline definition.

 #### OpenVPN Params

 - **params.vpn_client_routes** - A list of networks that should be routed across the VPN connection.